 In this post, you will study the Polish text of Rdz 19, or the nineteenth chapter of the book of Genesis, where the subject matter is zniszczenie Sodomy i Gomory (destruction of Sodom and Gomorrah) and występek córek Lota (crime of Lot’s daughters).
-You may wish to review the following Polish vocabulary: zniszczenie (n., destruction), występek (m., offence, crime), córka (f., daughter).
+Review the following Polish vocabulary: zniszczenie (n., destruction), występek (m., offence, crime), córka (f., daughter).

 - brama (f.), gate